medcomdk/dk-medcom-carecommunication/docs/index.md

 ## 2 Test and certification
-Certification of a system implies both an approved test protocol and run-trough of TouchStone test scripts.
-TouchStone describes an infrastructure that allows for automated test and validation against the IG's developed by MedCom.
+Certification of a system implies both an approved test protocol and a run trough of TouchStone test scripts.
+TouchStone describes an infrastructure that allows automated test and validation against the IG's developed by MedCom.

-<a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification" target="_blank">Click here to read the general description of MedCom test and certification proces.</a>
+<a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification" target="_blank">Click here to read the general description of MedCom's test and certification process.</a>

 <b>The test protocols and test scripts are currently in preparation.
 As soon as they are ready, they will be published below.</b>

-**Sending a CareCommunication message**
+**Sending a CareCommunication**
   * Test protocol
   * TouchStone Testscripts

-**Receiving a CareCommunication message**
+**Receiving a CareCommunication**
   * Test protocol
   * TouchStone Testscripts